Rocky Mountain Tai Chi Chuan LLC Anti-Harassment Policy

 Harassment includes bullying, intimidation, direct insults, malicious gossip and victimization.
 We can’t create an exhaustive list, but here are some instances that we consider harassment:

-- Preferential treatment or promises of preferential treatment to an employee or student for submitting to sexual conduct, including soliciting or attempting to solicit any employee to engage in sexual activity for compensation, reward, or teaching.
+Preferential treatment or promises of preferential treatment to an employee or student for submitting to sexual conduct, including soliciting or attempting to solicit anyone to engage in sexual activity for compensation, reward, or teaching.

-- Commenting derogatorily on a person’s ethnic heritage or religious beliefs.
+Commenting derogatorily on a person’s ethnic heritage, sexuality, gender identity, age, capabilities, or religious beliefs.

-Anyone, including employees of RMTCC, clients, customers, casual workers, contractors or visitors who sexually harasses another will be reprimanded in accordance with this policy.
+Anyone, including owners and employees of RMTCC, clients, customers, casual workers, contractors or visitors who sexually harasses another will be reprimanded in accordance with this policy.

 How to address harassment